mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 But quantizing the state has some _very interesting_ side-effects...

-1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and it makes sure you know by taking up a bunch of CPU.
+1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and it lets you know by taking up a bunch of CPU.

 2. Quantization adds error to position which PhysX tries very hard to correct, snapping objects immediately out of penetration.